greenelab/deep-review/sections/03_categorize.md

 Finally, even if data were perfectly consistent and compatible across systems, attempts to share and combine EHR data face considerable legal and ethical barriers.
-Patient privacy can severely restrict the sharing and use of EHR [@doi:10.1093/ije/dyn022].
+Patient privacy can severely restrict the sharing and use of EHR data [@doi:10.1093/ije/dyn022].
 Here again, standards are heterogeneous and evolving, but often EHR data can often not be exported or even accessed directly for research purposes without appropriate consent.
-In the United States, research use of EHR data is subject both to the Common Rule and the Health Insurance Portability and Accountability Act (HIPPA).
+In the United States, research use of EHR data is subject both to the Common Rule and the Health Insurance Portability and Accountability Act (HIPAA).
 Ambiguity in the regulatory language and individual interpretation of these rules can hamper use of EHR data [@doi:10.1093/jamia/ocv111].
 Once again, this has the effect of making data gathering more laborious and expensive, reducing sample size and study power.